Hungarton

-Hungarton (or Hungerton) is a small village and civil parish in the Harborough district, in the county of Leicestershire, England, about 10 mi north-east of Leicester and 13 mi south-west of Melton Mowbray.
+Hungarton (or Hungerton) is a small village and civil parish in the Harborough district of Leicestershire, England, about 10 mi north-east of Leicester and 13 mi south-west of Melton Mowbray.
 The population of the civil parish was 269 at the 2001 census, including Ingarsby, and increased to 289 at the 2011 census.

 Amenities

 The village has a church, a village hall, a small stream and a Millennium Green.
 It also has a pub called The Black Boy.
 Stilton cheese was first produced in a dairy in the grounds of Quenby Hall.

 The Anglican Church of St John the Baptist is part of a group benefice with Keyham, Billesdon, Goadby and Skeffington.
 A service is held twice a month.

 Heritage

 The village features in the 1086 Domesday Book as Hungretone.

 The parish of Hungarton covers over 4000 acre and includes with the village the estates of Quenby Hall, Baggrave and Ingarsby.

 A bill to enclose common lands in the village was introduced in 1762.

 The village layout follows the model village built in 1764–1776 by Shukburgh Ashby, then owner of nearby Quenby Hall.
 There are a few cottages that pre-date this and several houses built since.

 John Marius Wilson: Imperial Gazetteer of England and Wales (1870–72):